Mukta-Vedpathak/ImageCaptioning_Flickr8K/README.md

 ## ✅ How to Use

 1. Download the dataset and place images and text files in appropriate folders.
+2. Install "requirements.txt"
-2. Run `main.py` to preprocess, extract features, and train the model.
+3. Run `main.py` to preprocess, extract features, and train the model.
-3. Run `evaluate.py` to generate captions and evaluate BLEU scores.
+4. Run `evaluate.py` to generate captions and evaluate BLEU scores.

 > ⚙️ All necessary functions, training logic, and evaluation steps are explained in the documentation provided in this repository.